gusmmm/medicine/pages/HFNC for deep sedation in gastroenterologic procedures.md

 - # title
-	- High-Flow Nasal Cannula in Gastroenterology Deep Sedation - Optimizing Oxygenation and Patient Safety: A clinical perspective review.
+	- High-Flow Nasal Cannula in Gastroenterology Deep Sedation - Optimizing Oxygenation and Patient Safety: A clinical pragmatic review.
 - # Objective
 	- To conduct a comprehensive literature review on the use of high-flow nasal cannula #HFNC in gastroenterology deep sedation, with a focus on optimizing oxygenation and patient safety.
 - # Study Plan